According to National Practitioner Data Bank (NPDB):

 One of the largest medical malpractice payouts in US history - $216.7 million - was awarded by a Florida jury in 2006 for a misdiagnosis of stroke symptoms.
 Although gross negligence cases are common, the amount of malpractice insurance carried by some hospitals is utterly inadequate to pay the actual damages in medical negligence claims.

-- Our client was a 22-year-old who had obvious symptoms of impending kidney failure.
+- Our client was a 22-year-old female who had obvious symptoms of impending kidney failure.
 For over two years, her regular health care providers had been the doctors at a Miami medical center.
 Although in the two-year period, our client presented a gradual increase in pain, protein in her urine, an ultrasound that came back as abnormal, and a couple of other symptoms, the doctors at the medical center failed to diagnose her developing kidney problem.

 - Undiagnosed and untreated, our client's CKD led to kidney failure that cannot be reversed.
 All of a sudden, her kidneys failed to filter metabolic wastes from the blood.
 With kidneys that had stopped working, she needed dialysis to remove the poisons from her blood or a kidney transplant to give her a kidney that could work without dialysis.

 - While waiting for a kidney transplant, our client is kept alive with dialysis.
 Our client didn't have to lose her kidneys; her disease would have been largely preventable if it had been discovered and treated in time.

 Florida's Medical Malpractice Problem: Hospitals With Insufficient Malpractice Insurance